Neviim Tovim, blogs by Gillian Gould Lazarus

 In the liturgy too, the first paragraph of the Amidah prayer concludes, ‘Blessed are You God, the Shield of Abraham,’ and the blessings after the haftarah, the reading from the Prophets, include ‘Blessed are you God, the Shield of David,’ in Hebrew, Magen David.

 There are many more biblical and liturgical instances of this phrase, which account for the attachment to the symbol of the six pointed star, bearing the name, ‘Shield of David.’
 As for the shield which David carried into his many battles, we do not know what it looked like.
-The bible is not as descriptive as, for example, the works of Homer, except in the case of the building of the Tabernacle in the wilderness, the template for the later Temples in Jerusalem and here it is a case of specific instructions rather than description: the passages known as the DIY chapters of Exodus.
+The bible is not as descriptive as, for example, the works of Homer, except in the case of the building of the Tabernacle in the wilderness, the template for the later Temples in Jerusalem.
+This is a case of specific instructions rather than description: the passages I have heard being alluded to as the DIY chapters of Exodus.
 Rarely is there a description of a person beyond the hint of their being well-favoured or tender-eyed, ruddy or tall or, in the case of the Moabite King Eglon, obese.

-In Kabbalistic thought, the two intersecting triangles were symbolic of people reaching towards heaven and heaven reaching out towards earth.
+In Kabbalistic thought, the two intersecting triangles were symbolic of people reaching towards heaven and heaven reaching down towards earth.

 Notoriously, a yellow Star of David inscribed Jude meaning Jew was the obligatory badge to be worn by Jews in German occupied lands in World War Two.
 This was used to facilitate segregation, exclusion, ghettoization and eventually the deportation of Jews to the concentration camps.